 \section{AgenticMath: Multi-Agent Design for Math Reasoning}

-This section details the proposed AgenticMath(see \Cref{fig1}), which design Agentic workflow to generate high quality math problems and reasoning solutions based on seed data GSM8K~\citep{cobbe2021training} and MATH~\citep{hendrycks2021measuring}.
-The framework combined with four stages: Seed problem filtering, Agentic problem generation, Reasoning solution generation, and Synthetic data evaluation.
-We generate a high quality math dataset to finetune LLMs enhancing their math reasoning ability by using AgenticMath.
-All prompts used for the agents are provided in Appendix~\ref{app:agent_prompt}.
+This section details the proposed AgenticMath (see \Cref{fig1}), which is designed to generate high-quality mathematical problems and reasoning solutions based on the GSM8K~\citep{cobbe2021training} and MATH~\citep{hendrycks2021measuring} seed datasets.
+The framework consists of four stages: seed problem filtering, agentic problem generation, reasoning-solution generation, and synthetic-data evaluation.
+Using AgenticMath, we construct a high-quality math dataset to fine-tune LLMs and enhance their mathematical reasoning ability.
+All agent prompts are provided in Appendix~\ref{app:agent_prompt}.